Project Management and Lean Six Sigma: What’s the Difference?

 Nathan Navarro, instructor, UW Certificate in Lean Six Sigma: Black Belt

-3) What certifications can I earn in these disciplines?
+3) What certifications can I earn in project management and Lean Six Sigma?

-Most project managers who want to earn a formal certification pursue the Project Management Professional (PMP)® credential from the Project Management Institute.
+Project management: Most project managers who want to earn a formal certification pursue the Project Management Professional (PMP)® credential from the Project Management Institute.
 This widely respected certification comes up frequently in job listings and other professional contexts.

 “I've had a lot of Lean Six Sigma students who have acquired great continuous improvement jobs and career advancements with their UW certificate, without the need for other certifications,” Navarro says.
-“I was a hiring manager for years, and when I worked with other hiring managers, we wanted to hire somebody who had the skills to hit the ground running, regardless of whether they had a certificate or certification.”

 4) Are project management and Lean Six Sigma skills in demand?